DigitalPublishingToolkit/TOD18-Geoblocking/md/14LiChina.md

 and control in people’s daily life online and offline.
-Thus the experience with, and the imagination of, the “wall” are often evoked to express the public anger and anxiety toward many different forms of suppression that go far beyond Internet control.
+Thus the experience with, and the imagination of, the “wall” are often evoked to express the public anger and anxiety toward many different forms of suppression that go far beyond internet control.
 “If you are arrested, your freedom curtailed, your posts deleted, these can also all be cases of being ‘walled.’”[^09LiChina_12]